skip to content

 In PvP, you might want to focus on instant damage increases like Clarion Bond, Moment of Clarity and Remorseless creating a very popular 332 build for this trait line.

-For Open World, where you kill everything fast and can control your environment better, 223 traits (Hunter's Gaze, Farsighted, Lead the Wind) offer an amazing boost in damage, and boons like Might and Quickness.
+For Open World, where you kill everything fast and can control your environment better, 223 traits (Hunter's Gaze, Farsighted, Lead the Wind) offer an amazing boost in damage, and boons like and .

 Skirmishing